wpendl99/.github/profile/README.md

 ![cover](https://github.com/webprogramming260/.github/blob/08a41f59572d5a48fbc54d4c0bf28e698b35d634/profile/webprogrammingcover.jpg)

 Welcome to Web Programming 260.
 The course hosts all the repositories for the instruction and assignments.
 This includes interacting with [CodePen](https://codepen.io) assignments, building a demonstration application, and creating and hosting your own start up web application.
 The content of the course is open for you to browse the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/instructionTopics.md#readme) and [example projects](https://demo.cs260.click).
-Assignments, quizes, and tests are submitted through Canvas.
+Assignments, quizzes, and tests are submitted through Canvas.

 # Technologies and Instruction